aws-samples/aws-iam-access-analyzer-samples/README.md

 #### [(03) Scripted, IAM Policies that haven't been defined using Infrastructure as Code](03-no-iac/)

 In this example, we place all of our policies into a folder called `policies/` and use a Python script to orchestrate the IAM Access Analyzer API calls that will validate and return findings on the policies that we have created.
+The script relies on a specific directory structure to classify each policy when running CreateAccessPreview.

 Let's get started!
 Open up the directory with `cd ./03-no-iac`.